joe-taylor/postgres-jupyter-environment/README.md

+> **Work in progress** - this repo doesn't do what it's supposed to yet.
+Try checking back later.

 # Postgres Jupyter Environment

-Using docker compose, we provide an easy method of connecting jupyter to an isolated postgresql database.
+Using docker compose, this project will provide an easy method of connecting jupyter to an isolated postgresql database.
 This can be an effective way of exploring existing relational data.

 ## Usage